-Tips on Working with sticky yeast doughs:
+Tips for working with sticky yeast doughs

 - If you are committed to butter in your baking just substitute unsalted butter one to one for the coconut oil called for in this recipe.
-Heart Healthy Avocado oil is also a fine oil for this bread.
+Avocado oil is also a fine oil for this bread.

-- A dough scraper setis a REALLY nice help for bread bakers.
+- A dough scraper set is a really nice help for bread bakers.
 They don’t cost much and help a great deal handling sticky bread dough in the bowl and on the work table.

 High Altitude suggestions (with a bread machine)

-- I reduced the hot water for the oats by about 2Tbsp.
+- I reduced the hot water for the oats by about 2 tablespoons.
 After the oats softened I put them into a strainer.
-I mixed the dry ingredients together.
-Then, mixed the oil, buttermilk, water(slightly reduced)& honey in a measuring cup & heated this to 115°.
-The eggs were stirred into liquids one at a time.

-- I put about half of the oats into the bread maker pan.stirred the rest into the flour mixture.
+- I put about half of the oats into the bread maker pan and stirred the rest into the flour mixture.

-- I made a well in the flour and put 3 1/8 tsp. of yeast.(need to make it just 3tsp.)
-I set the machine to dough cycle (1 1/2 hours)
+- I made a well in the flour and put in 3 1/8 tablespoon of yeast.
+I then set the machine to dough cycle.